palkan/anyway_config/README.md

 `Required` method supports additional `env` parameter which indicates necessity to run validations under specified environments. `Env` parameter could be present in symbol, string, array or hash formats:

+**NOTE:** You can suppress the validation of the required parameters (it can be useful for CI) via the `ANYWAY_SUPPRESS_VALIDATIONS` environment variable or by setting it explicitly in the code: `Anyway::Settings.suppress_required_validations = true`.
+If you are using Anyway Config with Rails and have already specified `SECRET_KEY_BASE_DUMMY` for asset precompilation, validation will be skipped by default.

 ```ruby
 class EnvConfig < Anyway::Config